MicrosoftDocs/azure-docs/articles/lab-services/how-to-configure-student-usage.md

 By default, access to a lab is restricted.
 Only users that are in the list of lab users can register for a lab, and get access to the lab virtual machine (VM).
 You can disable restricted access for a lab, which lets any user register for a lab if they have the registration link.

-You can add users from an Azure Active Directory (Azure AD) group, add a list of user email addresses.
+You can [add users from an Azure Active Directory (Azure AD) group](#add-users-to-a-lab-from-an-azure-ad-group), or [manually add a list of users by email](#add-users-manually).
 If you enable Azure Lab Services integration with [Microsoft Teams](./how-to-manage-labs-within-teams.md) or [Canvas](./how-to-manage-labs-within-canvas.md), Azure Lab Services automatically grants user access to the lab and assigns a lab VM based on their membership in Microsoft or Canvas.
 In this case, you don't have to specify the lab user list, and users don't have to register for the lab.

 ## Prerequisites